rachfop/python-worker-temporal/README.md

-# TypeScript Worker Versioning Demo
+# Python Worker Versioning Demo

 This repository demos how to set up Temporal Python project that uses [worker versioning][worker-versioning-docs].